Mazda RX-8 coupe (2003-2010)

 The quality of interior plastics used in the Mazda RX8 can’t match those in the latest models, but we can’t deny the interior’s sporty style.
 The car features eye-catching circular dials and a stubby gearstick, while the sports seats offer plenty of support during hard cornering.

-The Mazda’s suspension is certainly stiff, but it is also compliant and the RX8 isn’t as uncomfortable as you might think.
+The Mazda’s suspension is certainly stiff, but it absorbs the worst bumps in the road so the RX8 isn’t as uncomfortable as you might think.
 Noise is also well insulated from the interior and the relatively quiet engine makes the RX8 a relaxed cruiser.

 Practicality & boot space